 B.Sc. – University of Wisconsin-Madison

 Ph.D. – University of British Columbia

 Our group seeks to advance population genetic and evolutionary theory and to develop computational methods that address basic and applied questions in biology.
-In particular, my research program seeks to understand how the genealogical structure of a population shapes phenotypic variation within a population and a populationís response to selection.
-Graduate student research in my lab is not limited to my research program and is in fact quite diverse; for more information, see my lab's webpage (below).
+In particular, a focus of my research program is to characterize processes that facilitate the evolution of multivariate diversity.
+Graduate student research in my lab is not limited to my research program and is in fact quite diverse; for more information, see my lab's webpage.

 Griswold, C.K. and D.J.
 Eisner.
 2012.
 The mapping of epistatic effects onto a genealogical tree in haploid populations.
 Theoretical Population Biology 81: 32-44.

 Griswold, C.K., C.M.
 Taylor and D.R.
 Norris.
 2011.
 The equilibrium population size of a partially migratory population and its response to environmental change.
 Oikos 120: 1847-1859.

 Griswold, C.K.
 2011.
 A Model of the Physiological Basis of a Multivariate Phenotype that is Mediated by Ca2+ Signaling and Controlled by Ryanodine Receptor Composition.
 Journal of Theoretical Biology 282: 14-22.